-Using Stopwords and Stoplists
+4.4 Using Stopwords and Stoplists

-A stopword is a word that is not to be indexed.
-A stopword is usually a low information word such as this or that in English.
+A stopword is a word that is not to be indexed, such as this or that in English.

-The system supplies a list of stopwords called a stoplist for every language.
+The system supplies a stoplist for every language.
 By default during indexing, the system uses the Oracle Text default stoplist for your language.

-You can edit the default stoplist CTXSYS.DEFAULT_STOPLIST or create your own with the following PL/SQL procedures:
+You can edit the default ${\tt CTXSYS.DEFAULT_STOPLIST}$ or create your own with the following PL/SQL procedures: